 Human-Centered Computing PhD Student

-Aaron received his bachelor’s degree in Gaming, Interactive Media, Mobile Technology from Boise State University in 2019.
-During his undergraduate studies, Aaron immersed himself in virtual reality (VR), accessibility, and user safety projects.
-His desire to deepen his knowledge and conduct research in these specific areas led him to pursue a Ph.D. in Human-Centered Computing at Clemson University.
+Aaron is a second-year Human-Centered Computing Ph.D. student.
+He received his bachelor’s degree in Gaming, Interactive Media, Mobile Technology from Boise State University in 2019.
+During his undergraduate studies, Aaron immersed himself in virtual reality (VR), accessibility, and user experience (UX).
+His desire to deepen his knowledge and conduct research in these specific areas led him to pursue a Ph.D. at Clemson University.